todbot/LinkM/README.md

 On Mac OS X you will need the following free tools:
 - XCode - http://developer.apple.com/technologies/xcode.html
-- libusb - "sudo port install libusb-legacy +universal"
-   ('port' is available from http://macports.org/ )
-   (you may wait to add "universal_archs x86_64 i386 ppc" in
-    /opt/local/etc/macports/macports.conf and add "+universal" to
+- libusb - `sudo port install libusb-legacy +universal` ('port' is available from http://macports.org/ ) (you may wait to add "universal_archs x86_64 i386 ppc" in /opt/local/etc/macports/macports.conf and add "+universal" to